aimms/documentation/dataexchange/sqldb.rst

         </TableMapping>
     </AimmsDatabaseMapping>

 This mapping will create a table similar as in :ref:`example-excel-mapping`.
 The only difference with the Excel mapping is that the nodes ``AimmsExcelMapping`` and ``SheetMapping`` are replaced with ``AimmsDatabaseMapping`` and ``TableMapping``.
-This is mainly because DataExchange uses Excel as a collection of tables with rows and columns and not as a spreadsheet calculator.
-Relational databases are intended as collection of tables and are optimized for quick retrieval of data and for maintaining the integrity of data.
+We can do this because DataExchange uses Excel only as a collection of tables with rows and columns and not as a spreadsheet calculator.
+On the other hand relational databases are actually intended as collection of tables.
+They are optimized for quick retrieval of data and for maintaining the integrity of data.

 Database tables
 ---------------

 One of the integrity checks performed by the database is to make sure that every row is unique.
-Columns can be declared as "primary key" for this check.
+Columns can be declared as *primary key* so that other columns can be excluded from the checks.
 If we look at the example we see two columns "set1" and "set2" with a ``binds-to`` attribute.
 When writing all values for columns with a ``maps-to`` attribute, the parameters, the values of ``i`` and ``j`` are unique.
 Only the first two columns need to be checked for uniqueness and therefore DataExchange will create a table where columns "set1" and "set2" are defined as primary keys.

 Rootset tables
 ^^^^^^^^^^^^^^

 Now the database only has to check two columns but still it requires comparing strings.
 DataExchange helps the database even more by creating helper tables for sets in the AIMMS model.
 Sets are either a rootset or some subset of a rootset, and their values are unique.

-For each root set involved in the database mapping, DataExchange creates a rootset table to store their values.
+For each rootset involved in the database mapping, DataExchange creates a rootset table to store their values.
 The database will associate each value with an unique integer value.
-Now each ``binds-to`` column can be declared as a foreign key into the corresponding rootset table, so that all primary keys are integers that can be easily compared.
+Now each ``binds-to`` column can be declared as a *foreign key* into the corresponding rootset table, so that all primary keys are integers that can be easily compared.

 Note that columns for Element Parameters are also created as foreign keys into rootset tables, but unlike the ``binds-to`` columns they are not declared primary keys.
 Also note that rootset tables are shared among data tables.